tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/3/LessonPlan.md

   from sklearn.metrics import accuracy_score
   ```

+* Model accuracy is merely defined as the number of correct predictions divided by the number of total predictions.
+In this case, the y-value predictions of each model are compared to the actual y-values of the test dataset.

   ![rf-accuracy](Images/rf-accuracy.png)

   ![lr-accuracy](Images/lr-accuracy.png)

   ![svm-accuracy](Images/svm-accuracy.png)

+*

 * Finally, the `joblib` library allows a user to save a pre-trained model to a file for convenient future deployment.
 Doing so can be very valuable as fitting a model can be resource-intensive when dealing with large amounts of data, therefore persisting a model saves both time and effort (re-running code).